-Differences Between Paper and Implementation
+Differences Between the Ouroboros Protocol Paper and the Implementation

 This document is divided into four parts: